New Tradition Recipe Trail Mix

 Medicinal Properties

-The German government has approved internal rosemary use for treatment of indigestion and a supportive treatment for and related disorders.
+The German government has approved internal rosemary use for treatment of indigestion and a supportive treatment for rheumatism and related disorders.
 It has approved the herb for external use by people with circulation problems.

 Health Benefits